-Diplomates with non-time-limited certification who prefer to only participate in Part II to gain CME credit hours must contact ABOG for approval.
+Diplomates with non-time-limited certification who prefer to only participate in MOC Part II article-based questions to gain CME credit hours must contact ABOG for approval.
 Participation in Part II alone will not meet the criteria to be designated as meeting MOC requirements.